 In the late ‘90s, coastal development began to pick up pace and small islands in the marshes around the ecologically and culturally significant St Helena Island became prime targets for development.
 As a response, concerned local citizens organized “SOS Islands” – Save Our Small Islands – to seek the preservation of these irreplaceable ecological resources.

-With the coastal development picking up pace in the late '90s, small islands in the marshes around St. Helena had become prime development targets.
-Local citizens organized "SOS Islands" - Save Our Small Islands - to seek preservation of these important ecological and visual resources.
-The group succeeded in persuading OCRM to deny a developer's application to build bridges to two islands the developer renamed the Palm Islands.
-When the developer appealed OCRM's decision, SOS Island asked SCELP to intervene to help fight the appeal.
+Upon learning about the developer’s applications, the group succeeded in persuading OCRM to deny a developer's application to build bridges to two islands the developer renamed the Palm Islands.
+When the developer appealed OCRM's decision, SOS Islands asked SCELP to intervene to help fight the appeal.
 Local citizens also challenged septic tank permits for the islands, and a series of dock permits.

+The community effort, also assisted by the Coastal Conservation League, stymied the development and convinced Beaufort County Council to commit funds to buy the islands.
 After several months of negotiations, the purchase was announced in October 2000 and SOS Island celebrated the occasion at a community center overlooking the Morgan River.

 The permanent conservation outcome of North and South Palm Islands was a resounding victory for the local community members who regularly use and enjoy the waters, wetlands and other natural resources of that area.